leannejdong/cpp-book/README.md

 * Examples are provided with links to compiler explorer

-To compile, you can either use a Makefile or with latexmk via the command `latexmk --shell -escape -pvc -pdf mycpp.tex`.
+To compile, you can either use a Makefile or with latexmk via the command `latexmk --shell-escape -pvc -pdf mycpp.tex`.

 (If you are using Make, please make sure you read the Makefile and choose the correct pdf viewer.)